 OperatingSystem_t

-JSDL currently has a nonGLUE2-compliant OperatingSystem element that can be included in the Resourceselement.
+JSDL currently has a non-GLUE2-compliant OperatingSystem element that can be included in the Resourceselement.
 The OperatingSystem element is a complex type that includes OperatingSystemType, OperatingSystemVersion, and Description.
 Both OperatingSystemType and OperatingSystemVersion have their own respective, non GLUE12-compliant enumerations.

 To bring JSDL and BES into GLUE2 compliance we profile a new Resources element OperatingSystem_t.
 This optional complex element specifies the operating system required for the user job.
 Its type is SoftwareRequirement.
-Multiplicity is zero or more, where multiple values are interpreted as giving alternatives (i.e. OR semantics are implied).[ALL: We could also not nest, and have OSFamily and OSName as direct children of Resources.
-What do you want?]
+Multiplicity is zero or more, where multiple values are interpreted as giving alternatives (i.e. OR semantics are implied).
 There is no default value of this element.
-In case of OperatingSystem the Family element of the Software structure embedded in the SoftwareRequirement is open enumeration with values of the GLUE2 OSFamily_t type:
+In case of OperatingSystem the Family element of the Software structure embedded in the SoftwareRequirement is open enumeration with values of the GLUE2 OSFamily_t type, GFD.209(61):

-ALL: Should we use the above or the snippets from GFD.209 as below?

 We add two additional OS families to the open enumeration.